WICG/display-override/explainer.md

 # How does this effect the user?

+For most web apps, this will have no effect on the user or the developer.
+95% of WebApp use-cases will be solved by one of the existing display modes in the specification.

-Web developers will struggle to use new display modes, resulting in the following cases:
+For more advanced web apps, spec editors will struggle to create new display mode & web developers will struggle to use new display modes, resulting in the following cases:
  * PWAs will only work for certain UAs that support the exact display mode that is requested by the developer (example - if Spotify wants `minimal-ui`, they will only have a PWA window for browsers that support `minimal-ui`.
 Otherwise the user agent is forced to fall back to `browser`, which would just open Spotify in a browser tab.
  * PWAs will appear in unexpected display modes for users that have UAs that don't support the requested display mode.
 Example: if DropBox wanted to have a PWA with `tabbed` mode, but only wanted that mode, as they are a multiple-document-appplication, they would be forced to supported a `standalone` mode that they don't want, and wouldn't offer any functionality to the user.
- * PWAs not being created at all, as the developer cannot get the display mode & fallback configuration that they want & can support.
+ * PWAs not being created at all, as the developer cannot get the display mode or fallback configuration that they want & can support.

 # Goals